university-of-york/uoy-design-patterns/src/pages/106-hcard.md

 });
 </script>

-And the whole hog, a postal address too:
+And the whole hog, a postal address and position too:

 <script>
 component("hcard", {